 Look out for activities being held on training days and in the holiday hosted by Velocity Coaching.
 Current planned activities will be sent home as a flyer and advertised on Twitter @eastbierleyps

 We have instrument lessons in school.
 Your child can have instrument or singing lessons with Musica at school.
-In Year 3, they all have the opportunity to learn the recorder - having weekly lessons with Mrs Sneddon and Mrs Divine.
-In Year 4, Mrs Fox and Miss Lynch will continue their recorder lessons.
+In Year 3, they all have the opportunity to learn the recorder - having weekly lessons.
 In Year 5 Musica will teach lessons on clarinet.
 Children can learn a range of instruments and can have individual lessons.
 Musica also teach children and adults at Music centres across Kirklees if you prefer the lessons to be after school.